aquilax/university/README.md

-# university
+# University
-List of universities
+List of universities around the world